Wiwiweb/SakuraiBot/README.md

 Usage
 -----

-Make sure you are using Python 2.7 or more.
-If not done already, install PRAW and Beautiful Soup:
+Make sure you are using Python 3.
+If not done already, install PRAW, requests and Beautiful Soup:

-`pip install praw bs4`
+`pip install praw requests bs4`

-After that, you will need to create the /res/private folder and indicate your passwords and tokens in four files: `reddit-password.txt`, `miiverse-password.txt`, `imgur-refresh-token.txt` and `imgur-client-secret.txt`.
-If you want to use the error email function, you will also need a `mail-password.txt` file.
-You may also want to change the email address and reddit username in the source code.
-Those filepaths can also be changed easily in the code.
+After that, you will need to fill out the cfg/config-private.ini file with your passwords and tokens, as well as modify the defaults in cfg/config.ini if needed.

 Once done, run the bot using the `start.sh` script.